Adexandria/AutoMapify_Lib/README.md

 # Automapify
-This is a dotnet library used to map from one object to another without setting up services or configuration.
+This dotnet library facilitates object mapping without the need for service setup or configuration.

 ### Basic Usage
-There are two ways to use this tool; Attributes and Configuration
+There are two methods for utilizing this tool: Attributes and Configuration
 #### **Attributes**

 - Specify the property name from the source in the destination object using the `MapProperty` attribute